Object Fidelity Diffusion for Remote Sensing Image Generation: Introduction

 These deficiencies significantly degrade the performance on object detection tasks, limiting their practical application in intelligent RS interpretation.
 In this paper, we introduce \textbf{O}bject \textbf{F}idelity \textbf{Diff}usion Model (OF-Diff).
 It is designed to improve the shape fidelity and layout consistency of object generation in RS images.
 As shown in Figure~\ref{fig:main_stream_and_bubble}, the existing L2I methods are mainly divided into two categories.
 The first is layout-conditioned baseline, as shown in Figure~\ref{fig:main_stream_and_bubble}(a), like Aerogen and LayoutDiffusion.
 The second is the method with instance-based module, as shown in Figure~\ref{fig:main_stream_and_bubble}(b), like CC-Diff.
 However, such methods require real instances and images as references during the sampling stage in order to generate high-quality synthetic images.
-In contrast, OF-Diff only needs to extract the shape of the foreground to generate high-fidelity RS images, as shown in Figure~\ref{fig:main_stream_and_bubble}(c).
+In contrast, OF-Diff generates high-fidelity remote-sensing objects using only the foreground shape, and subsequently employs online-distillation to further align the outputs with real images, as shown in Figure~\ref{fig:main_stream_and_bubble}(c).
 In addition, it fine-tunes the diffusion with DDPO, effectively enhancing the performance of downstream tasks for the generated images.
 The results in Figure~\ref{fig:main_stream_and_bubble}(d) demonstrates the superiority of OF-Diff over other methods.
-Our contributions are summarized as follows: \begin{itemize}[] \item We introduce OF-Diff, a dual-branch controllable diffusion model with prior shape extraction, which improves generation fidelity while reducing reliance on real images, enhancing practical applicability. \item We propose a controllable generation pipeline that fine-tunes diffusion models with DDPO for remote sensing images, further boosting fidelity and diversity. \item Extensive experiments demonstrate that OF-Diff generates high-fidelity, layout- and shape-consistent images with dense objects, and serves as an effective enhancement for object detection tasks.
+Our contributions are summarized as follows: